comunica/Article-SSWS2020-AMF/content/evaluation.md

 <img src="img/experiments/delay/plot_none_c.svg" alt="Effect of bandwidth on non-AMF (C)" class="plot_c">
 </center>
 <figcaption markdown="block">
-Query evaluation times when AMF is not used show a speedup with increased bandwidth.
+When AMF is not used, query evaluation times decrease, while the used bandwidth increases.
 </figcaption>
 </figure>